 Guidelines for a competitive MCIN graduate application

 The MCIN program uses a comprehensive admissions approach to evaluate each applicant to the program.
 Such an approach ensures that the admissions committee accounts for multiple factors when evaluating each application, including research experiences, educational background and preparation, alignment with programmatic and university interests, as well as personal attributes.
 The following areas of evaluation are some of the key metrics that the admissions committee will use as they evaluate each candidate.
 Thus, addressing these areas in your application packet will allow reviewers to better understand and evaluate your application packet.
-These areas of evaluation, however, are not intended to serve as a prescriptive list, as we acknowledge that strong applicants have diverse backgrounds and experiences.

 The four key areas of evaluation include: